Coronavirus: First Putnam Cases | The Highlands Current

 ■ Putnam County Sheriff Robert Langley Jr. suspended visitation at the Putnam County Correctional Facility effective March 16.

-■ The City of Beacon released an update on its procedures regarding COVID-19.
+■ The City of Beacon released an update on its procedures regarding COVID-19, and Mayor Lee Kyriacou released a videotaped statement.

 ■ On March 16, Sandy Galef, whose Assembly district includes Philipstown, closed her offices in Ossining and Albany to the public.
 However, the district office can still be reached at 914-941-1111 or galefs@nyassembly.gov.